csev/dj4e/assn/mdn/paw_skeleton.md

 starting with the command:

     cd ~/django_projects/locallibrary
     python manage.py startapp catalog

-When you get to this section and are editing `locallibrary/urls.py`, do not add `permanent=True` if the tutorial tells you to do so - just leave it out.
-Not so good:
+When you get to get to the instructions in the tutorual where you are editing `locallibrary/urls.py`, *do not add* `permanent=True` if the tutorial tells you to do so - just leave it out.

+Don't do this:

         path('', RedirectView.as_view(url='catalog/', permanent=True)),

-Better:
+Do this instead:

         path('', RedirectView.as_view(url='catalog/')),

+At some point the instructions tell you to run

+	python manage.py makemigrations

+If you get an error - do not proceed any further in the tutorial until the `makemigrations` works.
+A `makemigrations` error might look like

+    File "<frozen importlib._bootstrap_external>", line 846, in exec_module
+    File "<frozen importlib._bootstrap_external>", line 983, in get_code
+    File "<frozen importlib._bootstrap_external>", line 913, in source_to_code
+    File "<frozen importlib._bootstrap>", line 228, in _call_with_frames_removed
+    File "/home/mdntutorial/django_projects/locallibrary/locallibrary/urls.py", line 35
+      ]
+    ^
+    SyntaxError: closing parenthesis ']' does not match opening parenthesis '(' on line 34

+Figure out what is wrong and fix it, and re-run `makemigrations` until it succeeds and then proceed with the tutorial.

 Continue with the tutorial until it tells you to `python manage.py runserver` - instead do